elotroalex/chiens/_texts/translation.md

 - {:.sp} The Chorus

 - Alas, alas, I cry alas
-- The slave,
+- The slaver
 - the halter
 - the iron rod
-- the stinky ship hold
+- the foul ship hold
 - sea sickness
 - tightly-wound sausages of dead and alive
-- and the rebellion a shabby beautiful evening
+- and the rebellion, a shabby beautiful evening
 - and shackles and handcuffs
 - and rattan and drowning
 - {:.pr} alas, alas, towards the morning the whitening of islands of continents of church and curse.

 - {:.sp} The Man Reciter

 - A gulf.
-My sight cannot sound it.
+My vision cannot sound it.

 ---